nottingham-visual-neuroscience/nottingham-visual-neuroscience.github.io/pages/home.md

 ---
 layout: home
-title: Your research project
+title: Our research group
-description: Uses an easy to customize theme for its website
+description: Learn more about our research, projects, and ideas we are working on.
-background: /assets/images/
+background: assets/images/StrokeSightimageweb.x30423630.jpg
 permalink: /
 ---